The NDSU Writing Program

 If you would like to officially challenge English 120, please consult the Challenging English 120 page to determine whether you are eligible and what you need to do.

-- Please consult this list of English department courses if you wish to learn more about specific course offerings.
+- Please consult this list of upper division writing courses if you wish to learn more about specific course offerings.

 If you have any questions about the NDSU Writing Program, please contact: